agosh-saini/USB_Backup_Manager/README.md

 ## Security

-If you discover any security-related issues, please email [your-email@example.com] instead of using the issue tracker.
+If you discover any security-related issues, please email contact@agoshsaini.com

 ## Disclaimer